Eating Concerns in Early Pregnancy

 - Eat snacks every 2 hours.

-- Eat and drink less dairy until nausea and vomiting are better.
+- Eat and drink less dairy (like milk) until your nausea and vomiting are better.

-- Call your care team to talk about a prescription if you keep having problems.
+Call your care team if you are still having problems with vomiting.

 - Do not eat too much at any meal.
-Eat small meals often instead.
+Eat small meals more often.

 - Do not lie down for at least 30 minutes after eating.

-- Do not take in the following, they can cause heartburn:
+- Do not eat or drink these because they can cause heartburn:

 - Coffee